Advocare is a big-time sports and wellness multi-level marketing and direct sales company.

 Either way, Spark seems to have cult status with Advocare users, easily being one of their most popular supplements.

-What ingredients are in Spark?
+What are Spark’s ingredients?
 Taurine, caffeine, choline, l-tyrosine and vitamins like B6, B12, theomine, riboflavin, niacin, and pantothenic acid (9).

 Is Spark good for you?
 It’s ok if you’re not sensitive to caffeine.
 Vitamins and minerals are good for you, and they’ll help with your energy levels and muscle recovery, too.
 There are also 0 sugars, as they use sucralose for sweetening.

-From a marketing perspective, it’s genius because it gets people attached to their fitness products inside the Advocare One/80 bundle as they follow day-by-day routines designated in the program to hit fitness goals.
+From a marketing perspective, it’s genius because it gets people attached to their fitness products inside the Advocare ONE/80 bundle as they follow the day-by-day routines designated in the program to hit their fitness goals.

-Whats inside the bundle?
+What’s inside the bundle?
 Spark, meal replacement shakes, MNS 3 (they’re calling this a metabolic pill, so its a hybrid appetite suppressant/metabolism booster/vitamin), and some fiber and omega 3 support supplements.
-And a workbook that has all the details of the program.
+Also, there’s a 2-volume workbook they call the Transformation Journal that has all the details of the program.

 3. Advocare Ready-to-drink Protein

-For more aggressive gains, Advocare also has their Muscle Gain shake, which has 25g of protein per serving (10).
+For more aggressive gains, Advocare also has its Muscle Gain shake, which has 25g of protein per serving (10).

-products enjoy several winning features, most notably an endorsement from supplement guru Dr. Oz for the quality of their product as tested by ConsumerLab.com.
+Advocare’s products have won several accolades, most notably an endorsement from supplement guru Dr. Oz for the quality of their product as tested by ConsumerLab.com.

 They’ve got Advocare Spark, which is a household name in its own right, generating more buzz than a competitors entire company: